-Back in 2006 at the Southern Baptist Convention held in Greensboro, NC, there was a breakout session lead by Paige Patterson, the President of Southwestern Baptist Theological Seminary, and Al Mohler, President of Southern Baptist Theological Seminary on “Reaching Today’s World Through Differing Views of Election.”
-The sessions drew such large crowds that only standing room was available in the convention hotel ballroom.
-For those that were unable to attend these sessions, here are some quotes from both men…
+At the 2006 Southern Baptist Convention held in Greensboro, NC, there was a breakout session lead by Paige Patterson, the President of Southwestern Baptist Theological Seminary, and Al Mohler, President of Southern Baptist Theological Seminary on “Reaching Today’s World Through Differing Views of Election.”
+Here are some quotes from both men…

 Quotes and implications from Patterson: